bakpakin/Fennel/from-clojure.md

 Fennel supports destructuring similarly to Clojure.
 The main difference is that rather than using `:keys` Fennel has a notation where a bare `:` is followed by a symbol naming the key.
-One main advantage of this notation is that unlike `:keys` it can be nested.
+One main advantage of this notation is that unlike `:keys`, the same notation is used for constructing and destructuring.

 ```clojure
 ;; clojure